DaveBenham/VenomModules/README.md

 ## RHYTHM EXPLORER CV EXPANDER
 ![Rhythm Explorer CV Expander module image](doc/REXCV.png)
-Adds three channels of stepped CV outputs for each division of the parent Rhythm Explorer.
+Adds three channels of stepped CV output for each division of the parent Rhythm Explorer.
 All three channels for a division are updated each time the division fires.
 The Rhythm Explorer module supports one expander on either side, so each division can have as many as 6 channels of CV.

 ### Unlabled direction button
+Determines which direction the expander looks for the parent Rhythm Explorer
+- **Left** ***(yellow, default)***
+- **Right** ***(orange)***

+The upper corner LED on the chosen side will glow yellow if the connection is successful, or red if not successful.

 ### RNGn (Range for channel n) knob
+Specifies the voltage range that the channel output can span.
+The value ranges from 1 to 10 volts, with 1 being the default.

 ### OFFn (Offset for channel n) knob
+Specifies the minimum voltage for the channel output.
+The value ranges from -10 to 10 volts.
+The maximum output value will be the offset plus the range.

 ### RNDn (Random for channel n) input
+Normally each channel will sample output voltages from the Rhythm Explorer internal random number generator.
+This is true even if the Rhythm Explorer RAND input has been patched.

+The RNDn input lets you override the random number generator with your own voltage values.
+The input should have 8 polyphonic varying voltage channels so each division has its own voltage to choose from.
+If the input is monophonic than all divisions will be sampling from the same value.
+If polyphonic with fewer than 8 channels than constant 0V will be used for all missing channels.

+Typically a polyphonic oscillator with its reset or hard sync input patched to the Rhythm Explorer Phrase Start output so that the oscillator provides repeatable patterns.
+Ideally each channel of the oscillator should be running at a different rate so each division gets a different voltage.

+The RNG and OFF knobs are ignored if the RNDn input is patched, meaning the input value is used directly, without any scaling or offset.

 ### CVn (CV for channel n) outputs
+Each channel has eight CV outputs, one for each division in the Rhythm Explorer.
+The outputs going top to bottom correspond with the Rhythm Explorer divisions going from left to right.

+Every time a division fires, each channel output for that division is updated with a new voltage from the RNDn input if available, or else the Rhythm Explorer internal random number generator.

+Note that division CV outputs are not updated if the division is muted on the Rhythm Explorer.

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.